 Some workshops have their own sales representative(s) who call on local businesses to make them aware of the services the workshop can provide.
 Other workshops have joined together in cooperative arrangements to share sales people, and still others depend on the manager to do the sales work.
 Much of a workshops business is repeat business, or word of mouth, from satisfied customers.

 The majority of workshop employees have been diagnosed with mental retardation or other developmental disabilities.
 Other common disabilities include mental illness, head injury, blindness, deafness, seizure disorders, and physical disabilities.
-Prior to being hired for employment in the workshop, people must be assessed by the Division of Vocational Rehabilitation to determine whether or not they are capable of working in a competitive environment at this time.
-If the Rehabilitation counselor determines they cannot work competitively at this time, he/she will certify them for employment in the workshop.
+Prior to being hired for employment in the workshop, individuals must be assessed by the DESE Certification Specialists to determine whether or not they are capable of working in a competitive environment at this time.
+If the Certification Specialist determines they cannot work competitively at this time, he/she will certify them for employment in the workshop.

-Other than the fact that the state (Department of Elementary and Secondary Education) provides some funding, and regulations and guidelines for the establishment and operation of sheltered workshops, and some technical assistance when requested, it's role is minor in the day to day operation of the shops.
+The Department of Elementary and Secondary Education provides some funding, regulations and guidelines for the establishment and operation of sheltered workshops, and some technical assistance when requested, however its role is minor in the day to day operation of the shops.

-Besides the obvious, providing employment, especially for people with disabilities, workshops also put money back into the community.
-Payroll, purchase of goods and services, and participation in community affairs are a couple of ways that workshops contribute to the community.
-Last year (FY09), Missouri workshops paid approximately $80,000,000 back into their communities, providing a significant contribution to the commerce of those communities.
+Sheltered Workshops not only provide employment, especially for people with disabilities, but they also put money back into the community.
+Payroll, purchase of goods and services, and participation in community affairs are just a few of ways that workshops contribute to the community.